 Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financials statements of the City Court of Monroe or the Monroe City Marshal, which represents the aggregate discretely presented component units.
 Those statements were audited by another auditor whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included in the component unit columns, is based solely on the reports of the other auditor.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those statements are free from material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.